A Faster Protein Characterization Technique

 With Aura immunoassays, stability testing has never been easier.
 Now you can screen for antibody stability in CHO cells quickly and efficiently using only 40 uL per well.
 This low-volume method provides positive results within 2 minutes or less, resulting in painless analytical measurements that don’t require entire flasks of cells.

 And it’s not just about the immunoassay method - Aura PTx enables quick characterization of unfiltered cell line samples through low-volume, high-throughput imaging, counting, sizing, and identification.
+Additionally, these techniques can be seamlessly integrated with protein structure characterization to provide a comprehensive analysis of antibody stability.

 Analyzing biologically complex cellular and protein samples present in CLD to characterize secreted protein stability has never been faster or more accurate.